-Thanh is an enterprising young woman who runs a travel agency which offers multiple services, among them street food tours and home cooking experiences.
+Thanh is an enterprising young woman who runs a Maia Travel agency which offers multiple services, among them street food tours and home cooking experiences.
 I certainly recommend both.

 Vietnamese people cook the old fashion way, by eyeballing it, or for instance by equating quantities to a common object.
 All in all, we made four different dishes.
 Thanh admitted that Vietnamese coconut braised pork is one of her favorite dishes, and I can certainly see why.
 Given its fabulous rich flavor, you would think that this is a complicated dish, but it really isn't.